 How to Create a DYNAMIC Use Case Diagram

-This lesson gets you familiar with the Visual Designer, the web application you need to build models and diagrams with.
+This lesson familiarizes you with the Visual Designer, the web application you need to build models and diagrams with.
 You will become familiar with the structure of a project and learn how to navigate between basic project components, using them correctly.

 Throughout this lesson, you will start making a dynamic UML Use Case Diagram.
-Others, for example, your colleagues can view the result in the Viewer.
+For example, your colleagues can view the result in the Viewer.
 When you are finished, your Use Case Diagram will look something like this:

-Note that in this lesson you will learn how to create a DYNAMIC visualization.
+This lesson will teach you how to create a DYNAMIC visualization.
 A dynamic visualization consists of four parts: DATA, MODEL, VIEW, and VISUALIZATION.

 Learning Objectives